HomeTrue North Blog

 A world-famous destination, Banff attracts nearly 4 million visitors every year!

-Let's take a look at the top things to do in Banff.
+Let's take a look at the top things to do in Banff:

-1. Banff National Park
+1. Hike in Banff National Park

 Nestled amid Alberta's Rocky Mountains, Banff National Park covers an area of 2,564 sq miles.
 Established in 1885, it is Canada's oldest national park.
 It was home to several indigenous settlements before the settlement of British Columbia.
 Previously known as the Rocky Mountains Park, this picturesque destination offers sights of glacial plains, alpine forests, and towering peaks.